-As part of the co-ordination process, other LAs will be informed electronically by the date shown on the scheme timetable in Section 1 of any offers of school places that NNC is able to make to their residents.
-All schools, including Foundation, Voluntary Aided, Free Schools and Academies, will be informed of the final offers, which may include offers made to pupils living in other LAs by the date shown in the scheme timetable in Section 1.
+As part of the co-ordination process, other LAs will be informed electronically by the date shown on the scheme timetable in Section 1 of any offers of school places that NNC can make to their residents.
+All schools, including Academies, Foundation, Voluntary Aided and Free Schools, will be informed of the final offers (which may include offers made to pupils living in other LAs) by the date shown in the scheme timetable in Section 1.
 Schools must not communicate with parents until after the offer from NNC has been sent.